Skip to main content

 Iterating in code: how frontend skills changed the workflow

-Rather than attempting to generate an entire prototype in one prompt, I worked plan-first and top-down.
-Each feature began as a small PRD I authored in Claude chat.
-This short document described the screen’s information architecture, including the sections it contained and the states each could take (an item, for instance, could be insured, not yet insured, or pending coverage).
-I’d hand that PRD to Claude Code and, before a line of code was written, ask it to review the document, surface gaps, and ask me clarifying questions until we shared an implementation plan.
-Only then did it build.
-At the time this was a manual, improvised loop, essentially a hand-rolled version of what Matt Pocock has since formalized as his grill-with-docs skill, which I now use on every project.
-The discipline is unchanged.
-You establish the plan before generating anything.
+Rather than attempting to generate an entire prototype in one prompt, I worked feature by feature, spec-first.
+Each feature began as a small PRD I authored in Claude chat: the screen’s information architecture, the sections it contained, and the states each could take (an item, for instance, could be insured, not yet insured, or pending coverage).

 For two straight weeks, I barely opened Figma except to reference existing sketches and wireframes.
 Of everything this process changed about how I work, that felt like the most significant shift.